exceptionless/Website/content/news/2021/2021-02-22-how-to-debug-electron-apps.md

 const client = ExceptionlessClient.default.config.apiKey = "YOUR API KEY"
 ```

+You can get your project API key in the Exceptionless project settings page.

 Now, with the client configured, you can start using Exceptionless to log events.
 The cool thing is these don't need to just be errors.
 If you want to log when a particular function is called within your main Electron code, you can use `client.submitLog("Function called")` but with something more descriptive.
 By submitting log events for particular functions, you will know for sure the function is being called.
 Of course, you can and should also track errors.
 This is as simple as calling `client.submitException(error)` with your error.

 This is all very abstract, though.
 So, let's look at a practical example.
 Let's say your Electron app is listening to some event in order to write some data to the computer's hard disk.
 We need a trigger to come from our "frontend" html/js code, and then we need to read that trigger and take some action.
 In Electron, we use `ipcMain` to listen for events from the frontend code.
 An example of this might look like: